Chemistry and Biochemistry

 Why Study Chemistry or Biochemistry at Taylor?

-Dr. Dan Hammond, head of the chemistry/biochemistry department, answers some common questions below.
-Don’t see your question, please contact Dr. Hammond today!
+Dr. Dan Hammond, head of the chemistry/biochemistry department, answers frequently asked questions below.

 Why should I study chemistry or biochemistry at Taylor?